eicorg/SynradBenchmark/SynradG4/README.md

 ./exe mainInDir sim_output_all.root outputDir ana_output_all.root treeName
 ```

-- `mainInDir` is the input directory where SR simulation output file are stored
+- `mainInDir` is the input directory where SR simulation output files are stored
 - `sim_output_all.root` contains data of all merged output files
 - `outputDir` output directory for the analysis
 - `ana_output_all` output analysis file name